“STEM” stands for Science, Technology, Engineering and Mathematics education.

 Families Are an Important Part of the STEM Equation

 New research from National PTA emphasizes the essential role of family engagement in increasing students’ access to opportunities in science, technology, engineering and math — especially among girls and underrepresented youth.
-Increasing Students’ Access to Opportunities in STEM by Effectively Engaging Families outlines how, to meet the rapidly-growing demand for qualified STEM professionals and develop the next generation of leaders, we must help students and families build the necessary competencies and skills to pursue STEM degrees and career opportunities.
+Click the links below for easy activity ideas that will help engage families in STEM, as featured at the 2017 PTA Convention.

 Make it count!

 Today, the fastest growing job sectors are related to science, technology, engineering, arts and math (STEAM) and 60 percent of college majors require a math background.